Dynamical systems' based neural networks: Non-expansive networks with non-Euclidean metric

 that is no more a gradient vector field, but it has similar properties to the one studied above.
 We suppose $M$ is constant and the same for the other involved weights.
 How this reasoning extends to time-switching systems, as discussed throughout the paper, is quite natural and follows the procedure seen for $M$ being the identity matrix, compare in particular~\cref{se:lipschitz}.
 We now verify the contractivity of the ODE~\ref{eq:generalM} with respect to the metric defined by $M$:

 This result implies that all the trajectories of~\cref{eq:generalM} will converge to a reference trajectory if the convergence is measured using the metric defined by $M$.
 Notice that the scalar product in the last line is the canonical one of $\mathbb{R}^n$.
-Hence, if we have the $\gamma$ is strongly convex, we can still combine this dynamics with expansive vector fields.
+Hence, if we have that $\gamma$ is strongly convex, we can still combine these dynamics with expansive vector fields.